cyclejs/cyclejs/docs/content/documentation/streams.md

-Cycle.js is heavily dependent on reactive and functional streams.
-One such common example is the Observable from [RxJS](http://reactivex.io/intro.html).
-The name "Observable" immediately indicates a relation to the [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern).
-This pattern is key in many flavors of the [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architectural pattern for user interfaces.
-For instance, typically the View observes changes in the Model.
-In the Observer pattern, this means the Model would be the "Subject" being observed.

-However, an Observable is not exactly the same concept as a traditional Subject from the Observer pattern, because Observables share features with Iterables from the [Iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern) as well.

-#### Observables are lazy event streams which can emit zero or more events, and may or may not finish.
+# Streams

-Observables originated from [ReactiveX](http://reactivex.io/intro.html), a Reactive Programming library.
+## Reactive Programming

 Reactivity is an important aspect in Cycle.js, and part of the core principles that led to the creation of this framework.
 There is a lot of confusion surrounding what Reactive means, so let's focus on that topic for a while.

-## Reactive Programming

 Say you have a module Foo and a module Bar.
 A *module* can be considered to be an object of an [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) class, or any other mechanism of encapsulating state.
 Let's assume all code lives in some module.
 Here we have an arrow from Foo to Bar, indicating that Foo somehow affects state living inside Bar.